ruiwu1990/fire_education/docs/main.md

 \begin{abstract}
+Climate Change brings with it increased chances of vegetation succession, be it due to fire, drought, temperature and precipitation change, or flooding.
-Since burn extent has an impact on the hydrodynamics of a watershed, it's important to be able to readily modify the vegetation type in the burn to indicate it has burned as well as quickly run PRMS after we have updated the area of burn.
-In order to plan for multiple scenarios in high burn-risk areas, we present an online tool that allows a user to create burn area GeoJSON MultiPolygons on a map either in the browser or in a Unity visualization client, then re-run PRMS for all of the scenarios they have created.
+PRMS is a popular tool for hydrological modeling.
+Combining the two, we present an online tool that allows a user to model vegetation succession in a variety of scenarios and analyze the PRMS output.
+To do this, a user draws GeoJSON MultiPolygons on a map either in the browser or in a Unity visualization client, then re-run PRMS for all of the scenarios they have created.
 The user then can download the outputs in convenient netCDF format for local processing.
 Although